Alycia Baumgardner

 Alycia Baumgardner (born 24 May 1994) is an American professional boxer.
-She has held the WBC and IBO female super featherweight titles since 2021, and the WBO, IBF, and The Ring female super featherweight titles since 2022.
-She became the undisputed female super featherweight champion of the world on February 5, 2023.
+She held the WBC and IBO female super featherweight titles from 2021 to 2025, and the WBO, IBF, and The Ring female super featherweight titles since 2022.

 Personal life

+She is from Detroit, MI.
 Baumgardner's mother is of German, Japanese and Korean descent, while her father is African-American.

 Professional career

 Early career

 Baumgardner made her professional debut against Britain Hart on March 4, 2017.
 She won the fight by a first-round technical knockout.
 Baumgardner notched her second win as a professional 22 days later, needing just 63 seconds to stop Wendy Toney.
 Her remaining two fights of the year ended just as fast, as she stopped Lashanda Tabron in 57 seconds on June 30, 2017, and Brittney Artis in 36 seconds on August 25, 2017.

 Baumgardner faced Nydia Feliciano for the vacant WBC super featherweight title on February 10, 2018.
 She captured her first professional championship by unanimous decision.
 Baumgardner suffered her first loss as a professional in her first WBC International title defense, at the hands of Christina Linardatou on July 28, 2018.

 Baumgardner faced Gabriella Mezei on May 10, 2019.
 She won the fight by a first-round technical knockout, her first stoppage victory in nearly two years.
 Baumgardner next faced Annette Pabello on November 2, 2019.
 She won the fight by unanimous decision.
 Baumgardner was then booked to face Cristina Del Valle Pacheco on December 14, 2019.
 She won the fight by another first-round technical knockout.